 What platforms is Ruined King on?

 While League of Legends was PC exclusive for years and is only just starting to branch out to new platforms with Wild Rift, Ruined King will be on every major home console from the start.
-At launch in early 2021, Ruined King will be available across PC, PS4, Xbox One, and Nintendo Switch.
+At launch, Ruined King will be available across PC, PS4, Xbox One, and Nintendo Switch.

 Next-gen PS5 and Xbox Series X versions of the game are also in the works, though they won't be ready for the initial launch and will come out "soon thereafter" according to a press release.
 While they won't arrive right away, Riot has confirmed that PS4 and Xbox One players can upgrade to the next-gen version of the game for free once the option is available.